Self-supervised Learning-based Reconstruction of High-resolution 4D Light Fields: Experiments on Simulated Datasets

-To the best of our knowledge, no public dataset is available for our HLFSSR-Net directly.
-We use 5 public LF datasets (HCI new~\cite{honauer2017HCI}, DLFD~\cite{shi2019DLFD}, EPFL~\cite{rerabek2016EPFL}, INRIA~\cite{le2018INRIA}, STFgantry~\cite{vaish2008STFgantry}) and follow~\cite{jin2023LFHSR} to generate simulated hybrid data by down-sampling off-center views of $3\times3$ LF images and only retaining the resolution of the central views.
-We make the training and test datasets in HCI new and DLFD datasets following~\cite{jin2023LFHSR}, and those in EPEL, INRIA and STFgantry datasets following~\cite{wang2022disentangling}.

-In our training framework, we crop each SAI into patches of $32\times32$ pixels, crop each corresponding 2D HR image into patches of $64\times64$ pixels, and convert the RGB images to YCbCr color space for pre-training the CVS-Net and the BD-Net, and training the HLFSSR-Net.
-Specifically, according to ~\cite{yeung2018LFSSR,wang2022disentangling,jin2023LFHSR}, we only use the Y components for training and quantitative evaluation, while the Cb and Cr components are up-sampled by bicubic interpolation for the visual evaluation.
+In our training framework, we crop each SAI into patches of $32\times32$ pixels, crop each corresponding 2D HR reference image into patches of $64\times64$ pixels (for $2\times$ SR) and $128\times128$ pixels (for $4\times$ SR).
 We perform random horizontal and vertical flipping, and 90-degree rotation in spatial and angular dimensions to augment the training data.
-We adapt Adam optimizer ~\cite{kingma2014adam} with $\beta_{1} = 0.9$, $\beta_{2} = 0.999$ for both the pre-training and training stages.
-The learning rate is set to $2\times10^{-4}$ initially and decreases by a factor of 0.5 every 15 epochs.
+We adopt Adam optimizer \cite{kingma2014adam} with $\beta_{1} = 0.9$, $\beta_{2} = 0.999$ for both the pre-training and training.
+The learning rate of all networks is set to $2\times10^{-4}$ initially and decreases by a factor of 0.5 every 15 epochs.
+The training of the BD-Net is stopped after 100 epochs.
+The training of both the CVS-Net and the HLFSSR-Net is stopped after 50 epochs.
 Our networks are implemented in PyTorch on a PC with an NVIDIA RTX 3090 GPU.